Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 Running `grep -rw` `in written_2/` using the command

-`grep -rw "Chronicles" written_2/`
+`grep -rw "Chronicles" written_2/travel_guides/berlitz1/History*`

 Would return

 `

-`
+written_2/travel_guides/berlitz1/HistoryJapan.txt:        (“Chronicles of Japan”), the islands of Japan were born of a marriage written_2/travel_guides/berlitz1/HistoryJapan.txt:        Prehistory and Early Chronicles `

 Description

 ## grep -rn

 The command `grep rn` recursively searches for a targeted word and returns a numbered list of all lines with that word.
-The `-r` is responsible for the recursion, while the `-n` functions to find the target word, its file and line.
-Running the command returns the lines of the files with the word in numbered order.
+The `-r` is responsible for the recursion, while the `-n` functions to find the target word, its files and lines.
+Running the command returns the lines and line numbers where the target word is found in the file.
 The command is written as `grep -rn "<target_word>" <file_path>`.
 To learn about `grep -rn` you can read [this source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) that I used as a reference.

 Running `grep -rn` `in written_2/` using the command

-`grep -rn "Chronicles" written_2/`
+`grep -rn "Chronicles" written_2/travel_guides/berlitz1/History*`

 Would return

 `

-`
+written_2/travel_guides/berlitz1/HistoryJapan.txt:9:        (“Chronicles of Japan”), the islands of Japan were born of a marriage written_2/travel_guides/berlitz1/HistoryJapan.txt:23:        Prehistory and Early Chronicles `

 Description